-All editorial staff are given a copy of the current Editor's Code.
-All recipients have to agree to sign and return a declaration that they had read and understood it - and were willing to comply with its terms.
+All editorial staff are given a copy of the current Editor's Code on joining.
+All recipients have to agree to sign and return a declaration that they had read and understood it - and are willing to comply with its terms.